411568/411568.github.io/_pages/projects/esp32_weather_station.md

 turns on the SARIMA forecasting feature.
 It's using the statsmodel library with it's auto arima function that automatically finds the optimal parameters for the statistical model.
 The forecast is set to take into account the average values for every day and make predictions for the next 10 days (1 for each day).
 Due to the current lack of consistent data I can't guarantee it will work correctly and I might make some adjustments in the future.

+If you want to learn more about the SARIMA model I suggest you check out this [YT channel](https://www.youtube.com/@AricLaBarr).

 # Author
 Krzysztof Sikora